How the Updating of WCAG Guidelines from 2.1 to 2.2 Impacts Your Business

 While WCAG 2.0, WCAG 2.1, and WCAG 2.2 are all existing web accessibility standards, it is noteworthy to stress that the later versions do not deprecate or supersede the former ones.
 Nonetheless, W3C encourages you to use the most recent version of WCAG.

-WCAG Level AA, or simply WCAG AA, is the recommended level of conformance for digital content and, thus, should be the most targeted level of compliance with the WCAG 2.2 guidelines.
+- Level AA: This is the recommended level of conformance for digital content and, therefore, should be the most targeted level of compliance with the WCAG 2.2 guidelines.

 The following is a WCAG 2.2 summary to provide you with insights on the areas you need to firm up on your digital property: